 Listen to what happened to me the other day.

-I was in a crowded bar all by myself - I find myself doing that more often for many reasons, one of them is that I do not seem to relish any more my drinking mates’ free comments on women in a pub; on whether they are a good lay, the shapes of their hips, the size of their bosoms, etc.
+I was in a crowded bar all by myself.
+I find myself going out alone more and more often these days because I do not seem to relish listening and laughing any more at my drinking mates’ comments on women in pubs; on whether they could be a good lay, the shapes of their hips and buttocks, the size of their bosoms etc.

 Nowadays, I prefer to judge by myself.

 So, there I was drinking, standing at the bar, when I see this group of four women enter and sit around a small table.
-Two of them are stunning, around 25/26; you could picture them sharing a fashionable, pastel decorated flat in Chelsea, spending their time shaving their legs wrapped in soft pink towels, both locked in a warm bathroom, going to parties, holidaying in Ibiza.
+Two of them are in their mind-twenties and stunning; you could picture them sharing a fashionable, pastel decorated flat in Chelsea, spending their time shaving their legs wrapped in soft pink towels, both locked in a warm bathroom, going to parties, holidaying in Ibiza.

 The third one was insipid, in her middle thirties, not very interesting.
 She looked like a too efficient and boring secretary to an equally boring boss.
 I would certainly not employ her in my firm.